nicknonnen/nicknonnen.github.io/dorian/RE-Dorian-Report.md

 Provide a summary and interpretation of your key findings in relation to your research question.
 Mention if findings confirm or contradict patterns observed by Wang et al (2016) or by Holler (2

+The results of my temporal analysis reflect Twitter activity related to any of my four keywords from April 28th to May 6th, 2021.
+The dips represent nighttime, and the various peaks represent daytime; the tallest peaks likely represent severe weather events.
+The first peak on April 29th likely correlates to the final events of a [previous tornado outbreak](https://www.washingtonpost.com/weather/2021/05/03/mississippi-tornadoes-severe-thunderstorm-threat/), and is closely followed by another peak on May 3rd.
+It seems, from this graph as well as various news reports from local weather stations, the area was hit with multiple severe outbreaks in the span of only a few days, and Twitter activity jumped whenever the danger was greatest.

+The content and network analysis shine more light on this conclusion.
+As seen in Figure 2, some of the most frequently-seen words are 'atlanta', 'georgia', 'warning', 'exit', 'blocked', and 'accident' - all words that associate with danger and communication that makes content in light of a disaster event.
+Some of the word pairs in Figure 3 support this further; associated pairs include 'seek-shelter', 'nws-storm-survey-reports', 'watch-issued', 'emergency-mngr', and 'delayed-report'.
+It appears that of the tweets posted in this tie frame and geographic extent, some were using the platform to communicate updates and warnings regarding the surrounding danger.
+This is not the case for all of the tweets - there are a significant amount of unrelated networks, such as 'atlanta-hiring', 'atlanta-braves', and 'anthony-taylor-brian'.

 ## Conclusion

 Restate the key findings and discuss their broader societal implications or contributions to theory.
 Do the research findings suggest a need for any future research?

+https://www.nytimes.com/2021/05/03/us/tornadoes-mississippi-atlanta.html - NYT article on the May 2-4 tornados

 ## References